 Access permission and permits are required from forestry companies.
-Fish & Game have a formal upland game hunting arrangement with Tasman Pine Forests Ltd (TPFL), and all gamebird hunting permits for hunting on TPFL estate are now controlled through Fish & Game.
+Fish & Game have a formal upland game hunting arrangement with OneFortyOne (OFO) forests, and Tasman Pine Forests Ltd (TPFL), and permits for hunting on TPFL and OFO estate are now controlled through Fish & Game.
 For more information contact the Richmond Office.

 Chukar are found in parts of high country Marlborough, and are a challenging but very rewarding bird to hunt.

-It is possible to hunt chukar in Nelson Marlborough during the month of July, with a daily bag limit of two birds.
+It is possible to hunt chukar in Nelson Marlborough during the upland game season, with a daily bag limit of two birds.

 Fish & Game have facilitated access to parts of Molesworth Station for hunting chukar and quail.
 Contact the main office for more information.

 Hunting on the Wairau & Waimea Bermlands

 Contact the Blenheim office for detailed information on areas in the Wairau which are available or unavailable to hunt by agreement with the Marlborough District Council.